MaestSi/UMInator/README.md

 --medaka_model=r941_min_high_g330 \
 -profile docker
 ```
-Raw reads, consensus sequences obtained with UMInator and consensus sequences obtained with [longread_umi](https://github.com/SorenKarst/longread_umi) supported by at least 30 reads were analysed with [MetaBlast](https://github.com/MaestSi/MetaBlast) using NCBI nt database as a reference.
-The relative abundance of species in the community and alignment identities were extracted from MetaBlast results and plotted.
-Overall, consensus sequences obtained with both pipelines allowed to increase the alignment identities from a median of 92.7% (Figure panel **A**) to a median median >99.9% (Figure panel **B**).
+Raw reads base-called with Guppy v3.3.0 hac, consensus sequences obtained from such reads with UMInator and with [longread_umi](https://github.com/SorenKarst/longread_umi) supported by at least 30 reads were analysed with [MetaBlast](https://github.com/MaestSi/MetaBlast) using NCBI nt as a reference database.
+The relative abundances of species in the community and alignment identities were extracted from MetaBlast results.
+Overall, consensus sequences obtained with both pipelines allowed to increase the median alignment identity from 92.7% (Figure panel **A**) to >99.9% (Figure panel **B**).
 Consensus sequences obtained with both pipelines recapitulated relative abundance at the species level with high correlation (Figure panels **C**, **D**).

 <p align="center">
   <img src="Figures/UMInator_benchmarking.png" alt="drawing" width="700" title="UMInator_pipeline_benchmarking">